radjavi/Specto/README.md

 > specto - to look at, watch, see.
 [Latin]

+Check out a video demonstration of Specto [here](https://youtu.be/Nyp8UdfXxfk).

 ## Details
 ### Animations
 The ball and lights animate to beat and segment changes.